TUC pushes for better wages to improve pension benefits

 In sharp contrast, many other pensioners receive as little as GHC 400 a month.

-Mr. Joshua Ansah, the Deputy General Secretary of TUC -Ghana attributes low pension benefit situation to the poor salary structure in the country.
+Mr. Joshua Ansah, the Deputy General Secretary of TUC -Ghana attributes law pension benefit situation to the poor salary structure in the country.

 He assured Ghanaian workers that the TUC leadership is actively engaging with the government to secure a more reasonable minimum wage package for all workers in 2024 and beyond.